floragunncom/search-guard-docs/overview.md

 * A user wants to **access** an Elasticsearch cluster, such as issuing simple queries to changing the cluster topology.
 * Search Guard retrieves the user's **credentials**.
  * The authentication mechanism challenges (prompts) the user for a username and password.
-Or it can be extracted directly from the request.
+Or it can be extracted directly from the request HTTP headers, which could be Basic Authentication, JSON web token, or SPNEGO/Kerberos.
 * Search Guard **authenticates** the credentials against the authentication backend.
  * This step is optional.
 If you use TLS client or proxy authentication, Search Guard uses the DN of a TLS certificate for authentication.
 * Search Guard **authorizes** the user by retrieving a list of user roles.